EthanOrlander/genFigSpec/README.md

 # genFigSpec

+*README is out of date with [latest breaking change](https://github.com/EthanOrlander/genFigSpec/issues/9).
+Will update within the next day.*

 This package contains a Cobra Command "GenFigSpec", which introspects a Cobra CLI and produces a partial skeleton Fig autocomplete spec.

 This package is still in development.
 The end goal is for it to be used in a GitHub Action that can be easily attached to any Cobra CLI.